 VIDEO PODCAST: John Dante Prevedini leads a discussion about Youth Involvement in Classical Music - this specially extended illustrated feature includes contributions from Christopher Morley, Gerald Fenech, Halida Dinova, Patricia Spencer and Roderic Dunnett.

-English conductor George Vass was born in Staffordshire in 1957.
+English conductor George Vass was born in Walsall on 9 May 1957.
 He studied at the Birmingham Conservatoire and the Royal Academy of Music, and made his professional conducting début at St John's Smith Square, London at the age of twenty two.

 Vass has been artistic director of the Presteigne Festival since 1992, and from 2004 until 2009 he was artistic director of London's Hampstead and Highgate Festival.
-He is founder artistic director of Orchestra Nova, and currently serves the Bushey Symphony Orchestra, City of Canterbury Chamber Choir and St Albans Choral Society as music director.
+He is founder artistic director of Orchestra Nova, and currently serves the Bushey Symphony Orchestra and St Albans Choral Society as music director.